Rock Band (video game): Sales

 By October 9, 2008, the game sold four million units and generated global revenues of $600 million.
+As a result, Viacom had to pay developer Harmonix a bonus of more than $300 million.
 The sales of Rock Band helped Viacom to become the fifth-largest video game publisher in the United States, although analysts estimated that Viacom was only breaking even on sales of the game.
 In a March 2011 list, the NPD Group listed Rock Band as the fifth-highest-grossing video game in the United States since 1995, earning $670.7 million in revenue.

 By May 2011, over 100 million songs had been downloaded from the Rock Band music store.
 Viacom estimated that it is averaging the sale of 1 million downloadable songs every 9 days.
 Sales of songs were in favor of hard rock bands; Mötley Crüe's single "Saints of Los Angeles", debuting as a Rock Band track at the same time as the release of the album of the same name, saw 48,000 Rock Band downloads and 14,000 iTunes downloads during its first week of release.
 The popularity of some tracks also led to groups considering releasing more material for the game.
 Rush's alternate version of "Working Man" released only for Rock Band was met with so much praise from players of Rock Band that the group released the song for download through iTunes, as well as considered making full albums available, which they went on to do for their 1981 album Moving Pictures, released for the game two months later.